- Travel and Places»

 Binnenhof in The Hague

 The Hague is where The Netherlands political heart beats.
 Here, the course for the nation's future is charted.
-The Binnenhof parliament buildings and the PM's office tower are among the most recognisable places in the country for the Dutch.
+The Binnenhof parliament buildings and the PM's office tower are among the most recognizable places in the country for the Dutch.
 Guided tours are available.

 Mauritshuis in The Hague